 - £67.50 per person per night for additional guests booked witihn four weeks of the visit date.

 - Packed lunches £6.00

 - Evening Activity add on £12.50 per person

 Who can Book?

-Kip in a Ship is only available to UK schools, international schools with English as a first language and youth groups with children aged 8-18.
+Kip in a Ship is only available to UK schools, international schools with English as a first language and youth groups with children aged 7-18.
 We are unable to accept bookings from UK higher education groups, overseas schools/groups, families or individuals.
 We can accommodate a maximum of 52 children plus six adults.
-The minimum charge will be for 20 guests.
-Smaller groups will be charged an under-occupancy supplement.
+The minimum charge is for 20 participants.
+(Groups with fewer than 20 participants will be subject to an under occupancy supplement.)

 The accommodation is divided into two mess decks, separated by a door.
 Each mess deck has 26 1950s-style bunks (not hammocks) with mattresses and pillows, two toilets and two showers for children, and a group leader cabin containing three bunks with mattresses and pillows, a shower and a toilet.